The ESL Center

 Conversation Partners Program

 Conversation Partners (CPP) is a FUN, FREE program open to all international and native English-speaking students, faculty, and staff at KSU.
-At the start of each fall and spring semester, international students are paired with native English-speaking partners in a mutual exchange of languages, cultures, and friendship.
-Partners then meet at least six times during the semester at places and times of their choosing.
+At the start of each fall and spring semester, international participants are paired with native English-speaking partners in a mutual exchange of languages, cultures, and friendship.
+Partners are asked to meet at least six times during the semester at places and times of their choosing.
 Examples of partner activities include going for a walk, talking over a cup of coffee or lunch, or attending a campus event.

 The CPP welcomes hundreds of participants each fall and spring semester, and these participants represent dozens of countries from every region of the world!
 The CPP is offered on both the Kennesaw campus and the Marietta campus.